next-exp/sw-docs/docs/source/eutropia.rst

 The hits coming from :doc:`penthesilea` do not contain entries with null charge [#]_.
 However, SiPMs with null charge should also be considered as part of the light response map.
-Thus, in this step, the missing hits are added to the dataset will zero charge.
+Thus, in this step, the missing hits are added to the dataset with zero charge.
 Next, the charge distribution is normalized to 1 for each event.
 Finally, the relative coordinates (:math:`\Delta x` and :math:`\Delta y`) are computed by subtracting the barycenter from each SiPM position.